 Where to Aim when Hog Hunting

-During the heat of hunting season, hogs are more active at night in comparison to daytime hunting.
+During the heat of hunting season, hogs are more active at night in comparison to during the day.
 This is primarily due to the pressure put on them by hunters, as well as the need for them to continuously search for food.
+To prepare for this, ensure you’re properly outfitted with the right hog hunting equipment and hog hunting lights.

 Why does proper Aim matter?